apreshill/labhub/README.md

 **Onboarding**

-This folder includes an example repository of resources for new students, graduate research assistants, research staff, and volunteers.
-We've also created a onboarding template to help you think through the goals and issues important to your enviornment, which points to resources, like example codes of conduct and authorship guidelines.
+This folder includes an [example repository](https://github.com/apreshill/labhub/tree/master/01-onboarding/example) of resources for new students, graduate research assistants, research staff, and volunteers.
+We've also created a [onboarding template](https://github.com/apreshill/labhub/blob/master/01-onboarding/template/onboarding.md) to help you think through the goals and issues important to your enviornment.

 **Protocols**